Healthdirect Free Australian health advice you can count on.

 What causes encephalopathy?

-• chronic traumatic encephalopathy (CTE) — this is probably caused by repeated blows to the head and concussions.
-It is associated with contact sports such as boxing and football.
+• Chronic traumatic encephalopathy (CTE) is caused by repeated head knocks or concussions.
+It is often linked with contact sports, such as boxing and football, but can also result from non-sporting injuries.

 When should I see my doctor?

-If you, or someone you know, notices any new problems that might be symptoms of encephalopathy, call your doctor.
+If you notice any new problems that might be symptoms of encephalopathy, see your doctor.
 This is especially important if you have an underlying problem, such as liver disease, because encephalopathy can become an emergency.

 How is encephalopathy diagnosed?